Healthdirect Free Australian health advice you can count on.

 What do I do if I'm bullied in the workplace?

-If you're being bullied at work, there are things you can do to stop it.
-They include:
+If you're being bullied at work, there are steps you can take to stop it:

 • inform you of how they will deal with it

-• allow you to take someone else to meetings, like a friend or union rep
+• give you a contact person and allow you to take someone else to meetings, such as a friend or union representative

-• keep records of conversations, meetings and interviews
+• keep everything confidential and maintain records of conversations, meetings and interviews

 Resources and support